ng-Classic/ng-classic/aio/content/special-elements/core/ng-template.md

 One of the main uses for `<ng-template>` is to hold template content that will be used by [Structural directives](guide/structural-directives).
 Those directives can add and remove copies of the template content based on their own logic.

-When using the [structural directive shorthand](guide/structural-directives#structural-directive-shorthand), Angular Classiccreates an `<ng-template>` element behind the scenes.
+When using the [structural directive shorthand](guide/structural-directives#structural-directive-shorthand), Angular Classic creates an `<ng-template>` element behind the scenes.

 ### TemplateRef